Besan laddu / besan ladoo step-by-step recipe with photos.

 Cardamom powder: This adds a very good flavour and aroma to the laddu.

-Water: 1 tbsp water is a key ingredient here.
+Water: 1 tablespoon water is a key ingredient here.
 It gives the right texture to the laddu and also is the easiest way to check if the besan is done.

 To make these laddus, I roast besan in ghee until it is fragrant and aromatic.
 I cool it and add sugar, nuts and raisins.
 I then shape them into round laddus.
 These laddus can be stored in an air tight container for up to a week.